trezor/trezor-firmware/core/src/apps/cardano/README.md

 ## Key types

 In Shelley two types of keys are used.
 Payment key and staking key.
 Payment keys are derived from _m/1852'/1815'/x/[0,1]/y_ paths and are used for holding/transferring funds.
-Staking keys are derived from _m/1852'/1815'/x/2/0_ paths, thus there is only one staking key per account.
+Staking keys are derived from _m/1852'/1815'/x/2/y_ paths (in the past, the only allowed value of `y` was `0`).
 They are used for staking operations - certificates, withdrawals.
 Shelley addresses are built from the combination of hashes of these keys.

 [Multi-sig paths (1854')](https://cips.cardano.org/cips/cip1854/) are used to generate keys which should be used in native scripts and also to sign multi-sig transactions.
 [Minting paths (1855')](https://cips.cardano.org/cips/cip1855/) are used for creating minting policies and for witnessing minting transactions.